aurora1530/spreadsheet2TexTable/readme.md

 4. In the _Version_ dropdown, select the latest version, and then click _Add_.

 5. Paste the code from `sample/sample.js` into the script editor.
+6. Run onOpen once from the editor to approve permissions.
-6. With the sheet you want to convert into a Tex table open, select "Sheet2TexTable" → "Show Sidebar" from the menu.
+7. With the sheet you want to convert into a Tex table open, select "Sheet2TexTable" → "Show Sidebar" from the menu.
-7. Make the appropriate settings changes and click "convert".
+8. Make the appropriate settings changes and click "convert".

 ## Options